bregeabe/NMU-antibiotics-2024/antibiotic-report.md

 ## User permissions

-**R3** -  To create an account, an NMU email is required and you must create a password.
-An email will be sent to verify the user is a NMU staff or student.
-Username will be the first portion of the email.
-Example: studentA@nmu.edu Username: studentA
+**R3** -  Admin can input all students NMU IN for the semester to add students as new users.

-**R4** - Sign in can be either email and password or username and password.
+**R4** - Sign in will be NMU IN.

+**R5** - Before each semester starts, all students, patients, and specimen will be cleared off the computer.
+Admin can generate new patients in the click of a button.

 Users can interact with the software differently depending on if they are faculty or students.